Teen Jobs: Use a Pocket Resume When Applying for Jobs

 Leave No Spaces Blank on a Job Application

 It is important to be able to fill out a job application totally when applying for a job.
 Leaving spaces blank indicates to an employer that you are careless, or don't pay attention to all the questions asked on a form.

 If you haven't worked before, but have volunteered, you can use that information.
 If something does not apply to you, don't leave it blank, but put N/A in the space, so the employer will know you didn't carelessly miss it.
 It's especially important to include addresses and phone numbers when asked.
 A pocket resume will have these names, addresses and phone numbers on it, so you will be able to access the information quickly when filling out a job application.

 Be Better Prepared Than Your Competition

-The competition for part time jobs for teens these days is fierce, with many adults with experience going for the same jobs as teens due to the economy.
+The competition for part-time jobs for teens these days is fierce, with many adults with experience going for the same jobs as teens due to the economy.
 The best-prepared person has the best chance of getting a job.
-And some businesses actually time how long it takes a person to fill out an application.
-If you have to keep stopping and calling home or texting someone for the information on a job application, the process could take a long time and not be very impressive to your future employer.
+And some businesses time how long it takes a person to fill out an application.
+If you have to keep stopping and texting someone for the information on a job application, the process could take a long time and not be very impressive to your future employer.

 Listed below is the information that should be included on a pocket resume:

 Information To Include